How I Build and Run This Website January 15, 2026

 "${@:-help}"

-• New contributors can just read the script to understand what's available
+• New contributors can read one file to see every command

 ┌─────────────────────────────────────────────────────────┐